paulhamsh/SparkIO/README.md

-# SparkIO
+# SparkIO / SparkAppIO

-ESP32 C++ class to communicate with the Spark -generating and receiving proper messages
+ESP32 C++ class to communicate with the Spark amp and Spark App - generating and receiving proper messages

 NEWS  - V1.0 now on github

 Some diagrams below to show the overview of the process within SparkIO.
+SparkAppIO is broadly the same but with different message numbers.

 # Background

 SparkIO creates the bluetooth connection to the Spark, creating and sending messages to the Spark and receiving messages from the Spark and unpacking them.
 It even works in the most complex case where a multi-chunk preset is sandwiched by other parameter change messages in the same set of blocks.

+SparkAppIO assumes a serial connection to another device, which is in turn connected to the Spark app.
+This is because I can't find an ESP32 device that allows two bluetooth connections, so the App connection is proxied by a different device.

+SparkComms handles the bluetooth connection and serial connections, so this is abstracted from SparkIO and SparkAppIO.
+Both SparkIO and SparkAppIO need a reference to this class.

 To handle the asynchronous nature of the receipt of messages, a ring buffer is used to store the chunk data.
 This is then converted to msgpack data in a second ring buffer.